zdebra/directusapi/README.md

 # Known limitations

-- no custom json.Marshaler implementations are supported because the tool determines all cms fields based on struct json tags (_Should custom tags be used instead?_)
+- no custom json.Marshaler implementations are supported because the tool determines all cms fields based on struct json tags
+- no custom tag for determining fields since custom json unmarshal is hard and error prone
 - custom directusapi.Time implementation has to be used for datetime files